s4mpl/portfolio/assets/posts/cosc302-lab1.md

 ### Recommended coding environments and how to set them up
 There are a few options for accessing a suitable Unix-like environment on your machine, which ideally should be the only place you try to compile and run code, especially in courses later on and in life.
 My first semester, I tried doing a COSC 130 (230 now?) assignment on Windows and got a bug that took a whole group of TAs to figure out: whatever the bug was, it was because the size of a `long` on Windows is only 32 bits&mdash;the same as an `int`.
 Stupid, right?

 Anyway, some options are better than others, but you can decide what you like best.
-If you're already using Linux, you probably don't need to read this section.
+If you've taken classes here before and/or you're already using Linux, you probably don't need to read this section.

-> **Note:** The step of testing on Hydra should *not* be disregarded no matter what.
+> **Note:** The step of testing on Hydra should *not* be disregarded, no matter what.

 If you have any questions or need help setting something up, don't hesitate to reach out to me or one of the other TAs or come to office hours.